rust-console/gba/book/src/02-concepts/02-bios.md

 ### Options

-There's only one option we'd care to specify, and we don't even always need it.
+There's only one option we'd care to specify.
 That option is "volatile".

 Just like with a function call, LLVM will skip a block of asm if it doesn't see that any outputs from the asm were used later on.
-A lot of our BIOS calls will need to be declared "volatile" because to LLVM they don't seem to do anything.
+Nearly every single BIOS call (other than the math operations) will need to be marked as "volatile".

 ### BIOS ASM